-The Company regularly evaluates the financial condition of its reinsurers to minimize exposure to significant losses.
+The financial condition of the Company's reinsurers is regularly evaluated to minimize exposure to significant losses.
 A key credit quality indicator for reinsurance is the financial strength ratings issued by the credit rating agencies, which provide an independent opinion of a reinsurer's ability to meet ongoing obligations to policyholders.
-As of December 31, 2021, the Company's reinsurer has financial strength ratings of AA- (S&P and Fitch) and Aa3 (Moody's).
+The Company's reinsurers have most recently been issued financial strength ratings of A+ (A.M.
+Best).